 This is particularly useful in spread betting because it’s a derivative product, and you’re just speculating on the price movements of an asset.

 With share dealing, shorting a market is a bit more complicated because it involves having to go through a process of borrowing the share/s.
 But not just that, you could end up experiencing a short squeeze.
+This means that when there’s a lot of selling pressure on a particular share, instead of the price falling, it shoots up, which could result in significant losses.

 What you can trade